 Step 1: Choose Standard mode.
 When you open the software on your computer, you will see the Standard Repair option.
 Click on it and connect your stuck iPad to the computer using a USB cable, then click OK.

-As your iPad is frozen, you need to follow the instructions on the screen to put your iPad into DFU mode or Recovery mode.
+As your iPad screen is frozen, you need to follow the instructions on the screen to put your iPad into DFU mode or Recovery mode.
 Only in this way, your iPad can be detected rightly.

 Step 2: Choose and download the firmware.
 Once your device gets detected, Umendit will look for the firmware compatible with your iPad.
 And you can choose the suitable firmware and click on the Next button.

 Step 3: Repair iPad to get back to normal Once the download is complete, click on Start button then the software will automatically repair your iPad.
 In a few minutes, your device will be repaired and restart.

 This is the best way to fix iPad or iPhone frozen screen issues as it guarantees that none of your files will be missing.

 4. Update/Restore iPad via iTunes/Finder